kinvolk/metallb/website/content/configuration/_index.md

 section, MetalLB supports peer autodiscovery using node annotations/labels.
 Peers configured this way are called **node peers** because unlike statically-configured peers, node peers are always bound to a specific Kubernetes node.
-A node can only have one node peer at a time.
+Multiple node peers can be discovered per node.

 Peer autodiscovery is useful in cases where it is undesirable or impossible to maintain a static list of peers in the ConfigMap manually.
 It allows load